balajirai/balajirai/README.md

 - Experienced in optimizing algorithms and data structures for enhanced performance.
 - Actively participate in collaborative projects and hackathons.
 - Thrives in dynamic team environments that foster creativity and innovation.
-- Open for collaboration on web development and data structure discussions.
+- Open for collaboration.
+Email : balajirai@yahoo.com

 <h3 align="left">Tools and Technologies :</h3>